Doppelgangers, Bronies, And The Perils Of Google Image Search

 But if I was going to spend all this time searching for other people, it was only fair that I put my own name to the test.

-“Aaron Keck” brings up a variety of pictures not of me, each one scarier than the last:
+“Aaron Keck” brings up a variety of pictures, each one scarier than the last:

 But no matter—because for me, at least, Google Image Search came through with a gem.
 I promise I had nothing to do with this, but I’ll take it anyway: